stem-memer/stem-memer/README.md

 - 👀 I’m interested in getting control of btc
 - 🌱 I’m currently learning how to hack
 - https://drive.google.com/drive/folders/1AsGHF8wnG7JitR511d8HXIZK8aGu9QZJ?usp=sharing
-- 💞️ love reddit, has answers to everrything
+- 💞️ love reddit, has answers to everything
 - 📫 How to reach me(it is a secret)
 - 😄 Pronouns: non fluid penguin
 - ⚡ Fun fact: i wanted to be headofhostteam